saltyorg/docs/docs/reference/safire.md

 This will set up three Shared Drives and set up all the infrastructure you need for Saltbox to use them.

+# This script is a work in progress; it probably has rough edges.
+It's mostly intended for brand new users.

 ## Assumptions and defaults:

 1. You have rclone installed